wp-plugins/cleantalk-spam-protect/readme.txt

 1. If you haven't yet, please upgrade plugin to the latest version.
 1. If you have error '*** Forbidden.
 Enable JavaScript.
 Anti-spam service cleantalk.org. ***' please check JavaScript support in your browser and do JavaScript test at this page <a href="http://cleantalk.org/checkout-javascript-support">Check out JavaScript support</a>.
 1. If you have spam comments, signups or contacts please check the Access key at plugin settings.
 The key should be same as you can find in service <a href="https://cleantalk.org/my/">Dashboard</a>.

-= Some thoughts about CAPTCHA =
-The annoying picture with curved and sloping symbols, which are offered to the visitor to fill in.
-It is supposed that spam bots won’t discern these symbols, but a visitor will.
-CAPTCHA provokes great irritation, but if one wants to speak out, he has to fill in these symbols time after time, making mistakes and starting once again.
-At the sight of CAPTCHA and after input errors, many visitors leave the resource.
-Thus, CAPTCHA helps to protect the resource from visitors.
-Spam bots can automatically recognize Captcha.
-Spam bots can not pass through the anti-spam CleanTalk, complex invisible checks can immediately detect spam bots.

 = Requirements =
 WordPress 3.0 at least.
 PHP 5 with CURL or file_get_contents() function and enabled 'allow_url_fopen' setting. <a href="http://cleantalk.org/register?platform=wordpress">Sign up</a> to get an Access key.